jwhittaker/chzbot/notes/rpi_setup.md

 #### Option 2: Jumper a USB PCI Bracket

-*If you lack an OTG cable* but have spare parts from building computers, you can take a dual USB PCI bracket and jump the pins together using some solid wire or paper clips.
-Take the [0.1" female USB header](http://pinoutguide.com/Motherboard/usb_2_1_header_pinout.shtml) and connect each pair of the five rows pins together.
+If you have spare parts from building computers, you can take a dual USB PCI bracket and jump the pins together using some solid wire or paper clips.
+Take the [0.1" female USB header](http://pinoutguide.com/Motherboard/usb_2_1_header_pinout.shtml) and connect each pair of the two rows of jacks together.
 This links both of the *Female-A* ports to each other.
 One port is for a *Micro Male-A* cable to let you connect to the Pi Zero, and the other for the *Male-A* end of a USB hub.
-I have done this myself and it works fine.
+I have verified this works.
+Then I ordered the OTG cable to at least have one!

 ![Bracket Jumpered](images/bracket_jumper_sm.jpg)